eddiedunn/pywhisper-dictation/README.md

 #
-Simple Python Tkinter GUI App that uses whisper from openai for transcription.
+Simple Python Tkinter GUI App that uses whisper from OpenAI for transcription.

 # pywhisper-dictation